ErraticPattern/obsidian-ideas/2 - Source Material/Articles/cohenRigorReplicationTimefrequency2017.md

 ---
+citekey: "cohenRigorReplicationTimefrequency2017"
-title: Rigor and replication in time-frequency analyses of cognitive electrophysiology data
+title: "Rigor and replication in time-frequency analyses of cognitive electrophysiology data"
-itemType: journalArticle
+itemType: "journalArticle"
 publicationTitle: "International Journal of Psychophysiology: Official Journal of the International Organization of Psychophysiology"
 bookTitle: ""
 seriesTitle: ""